Quick Start Guide

 Creating a Character

-Pick a name (this is unique to your character on the server you’re on, so it may already be taken).
+Enter a name for your character.
+Names are unique to your character and server, so it may already be taken.

-Be respectful, we will monitor player names and significant violations during testing will carry over to future accounts.
+Please be respectful, we’ll monitor player names and any significant violations will be carried over to future accounts.

-Stats can only be raised to a maximum of 20 during Character Creation.
+Allocate your character’s stat points.
+Currently, stats can only be raised to a maximum of 20 during character creation.

+Select your character’s traits.
 You can select two major and two minor traits: a major and minor combat trait, and a major and minor non-combat trait.
+Click Next.

 User Interface Overview